 Bear Valley Review

 Before 2021, the last time we skied Bear Valley was in 2002 when our kids were young and still learning to ski.
 I also had a couple of visits in the mid-90’s.
 Unfortunately I don’t have any pictures from any of those visits.
 So in early March 2021 we decided to go back, get some pics, and give it another chance.
+A few years later in 2024 we briefly owned a house in Arnold about 45 minutes away and spent a whole season (15 days) there.

-On paper Bear Valley looks pretty good with 1900 vertical, 9 lifts, and 1680 acres, but it skis much smaller than that much of the time.
+On paper Bear Valley looks pretty good with 1900 vertical, 9 lifts, and 1680 acres, but it skis much smaller than that most of the time.
 Prior to 2021, the problem was that we had never been there when the lower part of the mountain below 7,500 feet was open.
 This is quite common since the summit elevation is fairly low, topping out at less than 8,500′.
 That means that the effective vertical drop is commonly only 950 ft.
 The resort has only 100 acres of snowmaking and the main lodge could really use an upgrade.
 In our earlier visits before lift upgrades in 2006 and 2017, it would have been a fine family area, but back in 90’s many of the lifts were center-bar doubles, which we found to be very difficult to load kids on safely.
 Since then, the resort has installed 2 new high speed lifts on the 2 major ski pods so this problem has been fixed and it is a much better situation for families now.

 Light weekday crowd at Bear Valley, March 2021